gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 ### Gatsby is simple

+Modern websites are too complex to rely on people always configuring things correctly.
+Gatsby takes complexity out of your site and moves it into the framework and community plugins.

+You give Gatsby React.js components, data, and styles and Gatsby gives you back an optimized website.

-convention > configuration.
+* convention over configuration.
 Preconfigured so optimized dev/production builds for most websites with easy hooks to customize for your needs.

-Declarative data fetching.
+* Declarative data processing.
 Don't worry about setting up custom scripted image processing.

-For Gatsbygram, generates over *1000* thumbnails for responsive images without *any* custom scripting.
+For Gatsbygram, Gatsby generates over *1000* image thumbnails for responsive images without *any* custom scripting.
 Instead each component can specify exactly how it wants its data processed.

 Gatsby combines React, Webpack, and an innovative declarative data processing layer so you don't waste time with painful or time-consuming